 The University expects full-time students (i.e. those taking 12 units per semester) to devote a total of 48 hours per week to their studies.
 This means that you are expected to commit approximately 9 hours for our three-unit course.
 This time commitment will include reading the relevant textbook chapters, preparing for tutorials, and other assessment tasks.
-Students in this course are expected to attend all the weekly tutorials throughout the semester.
+Students in this course are expected to attend all the classes throughout the summer school.

-As the semester is 12-weeks long followed by a written examination, it is important that all the tutorial activities and assessments are completed and submitted as per the deadlines for each coursework.
+As the summer school is only 4-weeks long followed by a written examination, it is important that all the tutorial activities and assessments are completed and submitted as per the deadlines for each coursework.
 Being up-to-date with the tutorial discussions would enable the students to be prepared for the written examination better.

-Tutorials will be held weekly commencing the week beginning Monday 26th July 2021.
+Tutorials will be held tri-week commencing the week beginning Monday 11th January 2021.
 Tutorial preparation requirements will be posted on MyUni in advance.
 The tutorials broadly follow and support the lecture subjects.
-The participation assessment is based on tutorial preparation and activities so it is essential that you fully prepare for and participate in the tutorials.
+The learning log assessment is based on tutorial preparation and activities so it is essential that you fully prepare for and participate in the tutorials.
 Preparation will normally include some reading and additional tasks.

 Students are expected to bring written preparatory notes with them to each tutorial.